This post may contain affiliate links. Read my policy page for more information.

 And don’t fret males, although they may exclude you for the actual study, I’m pretty sure you can still sign up for the 30 day trial and receive the free book 🙂

-Ok, so here's how you get started with the 30 day trial:
+Ok, so here’s how you get started with the 30 day trial (update: you can no longer sign up, but here was the previous process if you’re curious!):

 - Go to the enrollment page and start filling out the information.
 If you ever need to pause while filling it out you can either leave the page open and come back to it later (I did that sometimes) or you can pause it to return later and they’ll give you a code (save that!) and email you a link to return for later.
 You will need to use that link and the code they gave you to return.
 But honestly, it didn’t take that long to fill out so you might not even have to bother with that.